-- Turn Instant Pot to sautee feature and add 2-3 T olive oil.
+- Turn Instant Pot to saute feature and add 2-3 T olive oil.
 After a minute, add in diced garlic and onion.
-Sautee both for 2-5 minutes, or until they start to soften and become fragrant.
+Saute both for 2-5 minutes, or until they start to soften and become fragrant.

-- While they are sauteeing, dice your sweet potatoes.
+- While they are sauteing, dice your sweetpotatoes.

 - Add the remaining ingredients into the Instant Pot and turn off saute function.

 - Give all of the ingredients a good mix and add to Instant Pot.
 Turn to pressure cook feature.
 Set for 3 minutes on high.
 Note that it may take 10-12 minutes before it starts cooking, as the Instant Pot heats up. the

 - After the timer goes off, quick release Instant Pot, open the vent and let steam out.